HSLdevcom/hsl-card-java/README.md

-## HSL travel card
+# HSL card

-Note that currently this library is not usable with the new [HSL cards](https://www.hsl.fi/en/changecard)
+This Android library can be used for reading [new HSL cards](https://www.hsl.fi/en/changecard).